 Class size is limited to approximately 15 people in various configurations of family, usually two to three members per family.
 An initial 90-minute family assessment is required.

-The Multi-Family Adolescent Program is based on the curriculum of Alec Miller and Jill Rathus, and combines Dr. Marsha Linehan’s Skills Training Manual with an additional module, Walking the Middle Path which focuses on parent/teen dilemmas.
+The Multi-Family Adolescent Group is based on the curriculum of Alec Miller and Jill Rathus, and combines Dr. Marsha Linehan’s Skills Training Manual with an additional module, Walking the Middle Path which focuses on parent/teen dilemmas.